Last Updated on

-- How well-institutionalized is company culture, operational systems, and best practices currently?
+- How well-institutionalized are company culture, operational systems, and best practices currently?
 How replicable are these systems moving forward, and are they sturdy enough to support the expansion aspired to in the investment thesis over the holding period?

 - How have facilities been maintained (what are R&M schedules, condition of fixed assets, etc.)?
-What might need to go into post acquisition plans in order to bring locations up to par?
+What might need to go into post-acquisition plans in order to bring locations up to par?

 - Could (and should) the chain’s design be improved upon?
 Can CAPEX be better optimized?

 - How are food safety risks being mitigated?
 How is inventory tracked and recorded?
 Are the proper systems in place for inventory and supply chain management?
-Is there high yield of ingredients?
+Is there a high yield of ingredients?
 What sort of post-acquisition improvements be made (including centralized production or food preparation)?